Take Advantage of our October Specials

 • Sciton Contour TRL

-• Fotona SP Dynamis Pro
+• Fotona® SP Dynamis Pro

 What they are?

 Non-ablative lasers deliver controlled heat into the dermis (the thick middle layer of skin) without removing the outer layers of skin (the epidermis).
 Fractional technology treats microscopic columns of skin, leaving surrounding tissue intact to aid faster recovery.
+It is helpful to think of non-ablative fractional laser treatments as gentler and gradual compared to ablative laser treatments.

 What do they treat?